How to add a graduated filter effect to a photo

 - The "Camera Raw" panel pops up.
 Click on the "Graduated Filter" option at the top of the panel.

 - Hover the mouse cursor over the sky.
-Click the mouse and hold it.
+Click and hold the mouse button.
 Drag to define the area you want to apply the graduated filter effect to.
 Then, use the direction arrow cursor and rotation cursor to adjust the range of the area.
 The filter effect will start at the green dash border of the overlay and gradually diminishes to nil at the red dashed border.

 - Go to the right pane and use sliders to adjust the parameters.
 You can pull the "Temperature" slider and "Tint" slider to make the selected area cooler or warmer.
 You can also move sliders to adjust the exposure, contrast, highlights, shadows, whites, blacks, etc.